rkalaniNV/Automodel/README.md

 Start fine-tuning models instantly, scale effortlessly with PyTorch-native data/model parallelism, optimized custom kernels, and memory-efficient recipes-all while preserving the original checkpoint format for seamless use across the Hugging Face ecosystem.

+> ⚠️ Note: NeMo AutoModel is under active development.
+New features, improvements, and documentation updates are released regularly.
+We are working toward a stable release, so expect the interface to solidify over time.
+Your feedback and contributions are welcome, and we encourage you to follow along as new updates roll out.

 ## 🎛️ Supported Models
 NeMo AutoModel provides native support for a wide range of models available on the Hugging Face Hub, enabling efficient fine-tuning for various domains.